New report about mining in the Amazon again exposes Canadian Belo Sun

 “This new report presents evidence on how industrial mining destroys our forests, poisons our rivers and fishes, and brings chaos wherever it goes.
-Currently, this death project tries to advance over our territory and protected areas, so it can be said that it comes to our lives and of those in traditional communities,” says Indigenous Lawyer Luiz Eloy Terena with APIB, in an interview to the Media Co-op.
+Currently, this death project tries to advance over our territory and protected areas, so it can be said that it comes to our lives and of those in traditional communities,” Indigenous Lawyer Luiz Eloy Terena, with APIB, told the Media Co-op.

 Aerial view of the S11D complex, the world's largest open-pit iron ore mine, controlled by Vale, in the Carajás region of Pará state.
 Photo: Ricardo Teles/ Agência Vale

-“It is unbearable to live with ongoing activities that make Indigenous people cry the daily murder of our relatives or to witness the rampage of ecosystems that we are the guardians,” says Eloy Terena, “when in reality we see a project that doesn’t bring real development but in fact only desolation and profits for few hands.”
+“It is unbearable to live with ongoing activities that make Indigenous people cry the daily murder of our relatives or to witness the rampage of ecosystems that we are the guardians, when in reality we see a project that doesn’t bring real development but in fact only desolation and profits for few hands.”

 This has been happening since the dawn of the tropical country, including through recent events condoned by the previous governments, such as the building of Belo Monte Dam during Dilma Rousseff’s tenure (2011-2016).
 This behavior intensified under current President Jair Bolsonaro, specialists, activists, and media groups attest.